HuidaeCho/projpicker/README.md

 more details

 positional arguments:
-  geometry              query geometry in latitude,longitude (point and poly)
+  geometry              query geometry in latitude,longitude (point or poly)
-                        or south,north,west,east (bbox) in degrees; points,
-                        points in a poly, or bboxes are separated by a space and polys are separated by any non-coordinate character such as a comma
+                        or south,north,west,east (bbox); each point or bbox is a separate argument and multiple polys are separated by any non-coordinate argument such as a comma

 optional arguments:
   -h, --help            show this help message and exit